+\runinhead{Results for high-dimensional settings} Figure~\ref{fig:result_dgp_b} reports rejection rates under \(H_0\) (left) and \(H_1\) (right) as functions of \(d\) for \(n\in\{200,400,600\}\); MMDCI is omitted due to computational cost.
+Under \(H_0\), SGCM, GCM, and WGCM stay close to the nominal level uniformly over \((d,n)\), whereas KCI and CCIT inflate size and CDCOV is conservative.
+Among size-valid procedures, SGCM attains the highest power across \((d,n)\), with power decreasing in \(d\) and increasing in \(n\); WGCM is second-best and GCM is weakest.

-\subsection{Distributional Data}
+\subsection{Distributional data}

-We study the behavior of our test when $X$ and $Y$ are \emph{probability distributions} represented by finite samples.
-We examine how the choice of metric on the space of probability measures affects the behavior of our SGCM.
-In particular, we compare the 1--, 2--Wasserstein, Fisher--Rao (FR) distances and Hellinger distance.
-For one-dimensional probability distributions, \(d_{\cW_1}\) and \(d_{\cW_2}\) reduce to \(L^1/L^2\) distances between quantile functions and are computed directly from empirical quantiles.
-For FR and Hellinger, we estimate densities via kernel density estimators and numerically evaluate the corresponding inner product on square-root densities; the distances are then obtained from this quantity.
+We consider the case where \(X\) and \(Y\) are probability distributions observed through point clouds.
+We compare the 1-- and 2--Wasserstein, Fisher--Rao (FR), and Hellinger distances.
+For univariate distributions, \(d_{\cW_1}\) and \(d_{\cW_2}\) reduce to \(L^1/L^2\) distances between empirical quantile functions.
+For FR and Hellinger, we estimate densities by kernel density estimation and compute the corresponding distances from the inner product of square-root densities.